-Hedge fund manager Paul Greenwood had to surrender his entire assets to the government after he was imprisoned for embezzling $900 million of investors’ fund.
+Hedge fund manager Paul Greenwood had to surrender his entire assets to the government after being imprisoned for embezzling $900 million of investors’ funds.
 Among the assets that the former Hedge fund manager surrendered was a collection of teddy bears.
 Yes, the man apparently had a fascination for these soft toys.
 His collection of German-made Steiff teddy bears recently went under the hammer at Christie’s auction.
-This sale of the teddy bears was the largest sale of the stuffed animals ever held and was deemed a historical landmark in the collecting world of teddy bears and soft toys.
+The teddy bear sale was the largest sale of the stuffed animals ever held and was deemed a historical landmark in collecting teddy bears and soft toys.
 Of the 585 lots from this extensive Steiff collection, the star was a half-red, half-blue “Harlequin” bear, dating from the 1920s, which sold for a cool £46,850 ($74,164).
 A 1953 black teddy also managed to fetch a cool £30,000 ($47,490).

 At the end of the 9 ½-hour auction, the total sales registered in this teddy bear sale were a cool $1.7 million.